×

 What is Wilms Tumor?

-Wilms tumor, also known as nephroblastoma, Wilms cancer, or Wilms nephroblastoma, is a rare form of kidney cancer that primarily affects children.
+Wilms tumor goes by a few names: nephroblastoma, Wilms cancer, and Wilms nephroblastoma.
+All point to the same rare kidney cancer that primarily affects children.

 How Common is Wilms Tumor?